eoinok/patients/README.md

 # Part 3

 Create a PHP program in your repo called visitList.php.
 The program should include the dbcon.php which you created in Part 1.
 The program should use the connection object stored in the $conn variable (from your dbcon.php file).
 Create $sql variable containing your SQL query - ***"select * from visit"***.
-Use the example in the slides entitled PHP Outputting HTML which pulls data from the databases and outputs the data using a loop wrapped in &lt;TR&gt;&lt;/TR&gt; and &lt;TD&gt;&lt;/TD&gt; tags.
+Use the example in the slides entitled PHP Outputting HTML which pulls data from the databases and outputs the data using a loop wrapped in &lt;TR&gt;&lt;/TR&gt; and &lt;TD&gt;&lt;/TD&gt; sdfatags.

 # Part 4